 During your analyses, you’ll make notes on things like:

 - Calorie intake

 - Micronutrient intake

-You may also need to look for triggers and behaviors, such as late-night junk food binges, stress eating, and anything else that your client does that may impact on their progress.
+You may also need to look for triggers and behaviors, such as late-night junk food binges, stress eating, and anything else your client does that may impact their progress.

 Make your recommendations

 Nutrition advisers generally don’t write diets; it’s too time-consuming, and clients don’t follow them anyway!

 Instead, make recommendations, providing your client with lots of workable options.